ansarilaith/laith-taha/README.md

 I don't have a lot of time to maintain/update/improve this resository.
 I'm trying to keep all my new code here, and as I have time I'm going back and adding old code (from older projects).

 Feel free to use the code however you like.
-If it is a great benefit to you, send me something nice, like money or a nice bottle of wine.
+If it is a great benefit to you, be sure to send me something nice, like money or a bottle of wine (or at least a message).

 Cheers,